gwentzel26/OurVillageRoots/README.md

 ## **Installation <a id="installation"></a>**

   OVR is a react application.
 Source code is included in the repository and there is an open link to the deployed url.
+Once you fork the repository you may run npm start to begin your server and open the application in your localhost browser.

 ## **How to Contribute <a id="contributions"></a>**